 01E - Designing and Implementing a Sustainable Assessment Process: Practical Strategies for Balancing Accountability and Improvement

-While the principal purpose of assessment is continuous improvement of student learning, assessment in most institutions of higher education is traditionally viewed as a means to address accountability/compliance demands.
-This practice (aka “assessment for accountability”), is quite common in institutions where development and Implementation of a systematic assessment process aimed primarily at promoting continuous improvement of student learning can be a major challenge.
-This presentation provides practical strategies for developing, implementing and sustaining a systematic institutional assessment processes aimed at cultivating a culture of continuous improvement of student learning, while at the same time, addressing accountability or compliance needs.
+The principal purpose of assessment is continuous improvement of student learning.
+However, in most institutions, the design and implementation of assessment process, as well as outcome of the process are often linked primarily to compliance with external requirements such as accreditation and/or state mandates.
+This approach renders systematic enhancement of student learning and programmatic improvement as simply a byproduct of the assessment process.
+This presentation provides practical strategies for developing, implementing and sustaining a systematic institutional assessment processes aimed at cultivating a culture of continuous improvement of student learning, while at the same time, addressing accountability needs.

 01G - Jumpstarting General Education Program Review: A Systems Thinking Approach to the Self-Study